taublast/DrawnUi.Maui/README.md

 ## Demo

-This repo includes a Sandbox project with playground examples, there is also [a stand-alone Demo repository](https://github.com/taublast/AppoMobi.Maui.DrawnUi.Demo) available.
+* This repo includes a Sandbox project with playground examples
+* There is also a [Demo Repository](https://github.com/taublast/AppoMobi.Maui.DrawnUi.Demo) 🤩.

 ## What's new